 The people are friendly, not because of the tourism, just because they really are friendly.
-We are made up of many "mom and pop" type businesses and take pride in everthing we do, not only for you, our guests, but for the community and even the country. (we pulled together donations to send enough lumber to Louisiana to build a school after Hurricane Katrina).
-Most of the people like living here and enjoy the simple life.
+We are made up of many "mom and pop" type businesses and take pride in everything we do, not only for you, our guests, but for the community and even the country. (we pulled together donations to send enough lumber to Louisiana to build a school after Hurricane Katrina).
+Most people like living here and enjoy the simple life.

 Spring, fondly called mud season, can be rainy and cold at times but as the trees starts to bud and the grass turns green and you hear the call of the loon, rebirth has begun and you know summer is on its way.

 Summer weather in the Northwestern mountains of Maine is generally quite pleasant.
 If you need to get away from the hot and humid days south of Jackman, come on up and enjoy a weekend with us.
 It is usually gorgeous here.